 The first one is purely interest income.
 As I at least for now consider all interest income earned at Envestio as lost, I gathered all the interest I earned over time at Envestio and subtracted them from my earnings from other platforms in in January 2020.
 If some interest income will later be recovered from the Envestio lawsuit, they will be added as income at that time.

 The second graph shows the loss of principal.
 Right now there is only the loss from Envestio.
-Some could later be recovered in court, but for now I consider them gone!
+Some money could later be recovered in court, but for now I consider them gone!
 If I later have a project that defaults or a loan provider that folds and some principal eventually in lost, I will add the loss of principal to the below graph as well.
 If you want some more information on what happened with Envestio and Kuetzal and see how I decided to change my strategy after the loss, you can find more information in my January 2020 update.
 This will make my full portfolio stronger and with more secured loans.
 If you want to know what type of platforms I think involve a greater risk than others, I also go into a bit more detail in my update for January 2020.

 THe third graph show the total gains and losses combined.
 I this this is the most important one as you can here see the full picture in one graph.
 Remember that I have only tracking my earnings since the start of 2019, even though I have been invested since the start of 2018.

 My total gains from crowdlending investments including the latest losses!

 January 2020 was a big hit to my portfolio and a worst case scenario of losing all earned interest and principal on a single platform, but I am still in plus with 3789,81 EUR since I started my crowdlending adventure.

 How does bloggers report their income and especially losses?